hardhats/vista-install-docs/New/InitializeVistA.rst

               Task: RPC Broker Listener START on VAH-ROU:Macintosh, port 9000 has been queued as task 32372</code></div>

 Finally, we need to check that the broker started.
-While many people use ^%SS or ^ZSY to find that out, I prefer OS level tools that show me the port is active.
+While you may use ^%SS or ^ZSY to find that out, I prefer OS level tools that show me that the port is active.

-On Mac or Linux, you can run ``lsof -iTCP -sTCP:LISTEN -P``; on Linux, ``netstat -tnlp``.
-On Windows (including Cygwin), ``netstat -aon | find /i "listening"``.
+On Mac or Linux, you can run ``lsof -iTCP -sTCP:LISTEN -P``; on Linux, ``netstat -tnlp``; on Windows (including Cygwin), ``netstat -aon | find /i "listening"``.
 Here's an example output on a Mac:

 .. raw:: html